QuickstartMoving from RabbitholesCore concepts

 On this page

-What's in the menuWhere the library lives on diskUsing a skill or promptCreating your own promptsUse cases
+What's in the menuNavigating the menuWhere the library lives on diskUsing a skill or promptCreating your own promptsUse cases